 many varieties of sheep...and you can even needle felt with other animal

-any type of fiber but for creating lifelike needle felted sculptures, there
+any type of fiber but for creating lifelike needle felted sculptures, I

-a select few that work well for me.
-I
+have found just a select few that work well for me.
+My Felt Alive

-need wool that offers special qualities to attain a well felted piece
+need wool that offers special qualities to my finished dolls are well-felted, flexible and durable.

 Raw Fleece - unwashed, right off the animal

 (oil) and dirt but with the lock structure intact.
-I RECOMMEND USING
+Sculpting

 Batting - After being scoured, the wool is sent